Ophryophryne gerti

-Ophryophryne gerti is a species of amphibian in the family Megophryidae.
-It is found in Laos and Vietnam.
-In Vietnam, it is known from the Lang Bian Plateau of Lam Dong Province, and Buon Luoi, Gia Lai Province, and also from Huey Sapan in Laos.
+Ophryophryne gerti, commonly called Gert's mountain toad, is a species of frog in the family Megophryidae.
+It is found in Vietnam, where it is known from the Lang Bian Plateau of Lam Dong Province, and Di Linh Plateau.
+Records from other locations, including Laos, require further confirmation.
 Its natural habitats are subtropical or tropical moist lowland forests and rivers.
 It is threatened by habitat loss.